apache/cordova-plugin-inappbrowser/README.md

     + `height` sets height of toolbar.
 Default to 44.
     + `color` sets browser toolbar color in RGBA web hex format. eg. `#fff0f0ff`.
 Default to white.
 Also see `image`.
     + `image` sets an image as browser toolbar background in titled mode.
 This property references to a **native** image resource, therefore it is platform dependent.
-    + `imagePortrait` sets an image for browser toolbar background but only in portrait mode.
-This property will be overridden by `image` if given.
-This is an iOS only property and references to **native** image resource.
-    + `imageLandscape` sets an image for browser toolbar background but only in landscape mode.
-This property will be overridden by `image` if given.
-This is an iOS only property and references to **native** image resource.
 + `title`
     + `color` sets title text color in RGBA web hex format. eg. `#fff0f0ff`.
 Default to black.
     + `staticText` sets static text for title.
 This property overrides `showPageTitle` (see below).